Frequently Asked Questions.

 There will be no access to the toilet, repository, sacristy, or the parish office.
 PLEASE go to the toilet before you come to church.
 For now we cannot make the toilets available and we don’t want anyone to be in an embarrassing situation and caught short.
 Please bear all these factors in mind before deciding whether you should come to church.

 Will the car park be open?

 Yes, the car park will be available, but you should think about walking if possible.
 If you get blocked in the car park there could be a problem if you or others cannot get into the church because it is full.

 We will be following the instructions for Mass issued by the Catholic Bishops’ Conference of England and Wales.
 These instructions are there to help keep everyone as safe as possible.
 Because we want to reduce the amount of time spent indoors, Mass will be shorter.
 There will be no singing or other ministries.
 On Sundays there will be no second reading.
 Procedure for the reception of Holy Communion will be explained.
 You will be asked to leave the church by following the one-way system.

 St Gabriel’s seats 90 individuals.
 St Bernard’s seats 75 individuals.
 With household groups this number can be greater, depending on the size of households.
 Due to the limited capacity, we have had to introduce a system to book a place at Mass.
 This can be done through the website or by telephoning the office.

 Public Masses will begin on Saturday 11th/ Sunday 12h July 2020.

 What about going to confession?

-Confessions will be initially on Fridays from 6.00pm in St Bernard’s and Saturdays between 10.00am and noon in St Gabriel’s .
-Confessions are heard in the Conference Room at St Gabriel’s and in the Lady Chapel at St Bernard’s.
+Confessions will be on Thursdays from 6.00pm until 6.45pm in St Gabriel’s and Saturdays between 10.00am and noon in St Gabriel’s .
+Confessions are heard in the Conference Room at St Gabriel’s.
 Your confession should be brief and to the point.
 You should say your penance outside or on the way home – please do not return to the spaces in the church.